 For Torres, including low code platforms in your development strategy isn’t an exclusionary practice, rather it opens up new opportunities for developers and can actually improve their overall job satisfaction and the developer job market as a whole.

 Low-Code Helps Empower Citizen Developers

-He says that professional developers are needed to help citizen developers make their applications better: “Real developers can actually enjoy empowering and educating this no- and low-code community to go further, faster and innovate themselves.”
+Torres goes on to explain that professional developers are needed to help citizen developers make their applications better: “Real developers can actually enjoy empowering and educating this no- and low-code community to go further, faster and innovate themselves.”

-But professional developers will be needed to do more than that, he says: “The reality is, developers are the Jedis of innovation, and they'll continue to be in the future.
+And while low code jobs on the market may look a little different for developers, professional developers will be needed to do more than that, he says: “The reality is, developers are the Jedis of innovation, and they'll continue to be in the future.
 They just get additional help and can go faster and build more with some of these platforms and along with their teammates.”

 Low-Code Enables Digital Transformation

 Torres believes that low-code and no-code platforms will be used to a great extent for what he calls remedial tasks, things like automating workflow and simple chores.
 And that, he believes, will free developers to work on much higher value work, particularly related to digital transformation: “The fact is these remedial tasks, what they do is they slow us down from being able to innovate, they slow us down from being able to actually focus on the critical things that are going to bring a higher value.”

 In addition to this new role of leader and subject matter expert, developers will have the opportunity to truly impact how digitization of their respective industry evolves.
 Rather than spending the majority of their time dealing with the minutiae of development, developers will be able to dedicate significant headspace to changemaking.